nats-io/nats.java/src/examples/java/io/nats/examples/jsmulti/README.md

 ```

 ## Stream Management
 You can do some basic stream management functions with the tool.
-These functions are provided with our [natscli](https://github.com/nats-io/natscli) command line tool.
+These functions are provided with our [natscli](https://github.com/nats-io/natscli) command line tool,
+and for create, there are many ore options using the CLI.

 #### Stream Actions